 —Josephine Pysniak, Woodbridge, NJ

-Does the person receiving the gift for Medicaid Planning purposes have to pay income taxes on the gift?
+Does the person receiving the gift for Medicaid Planning purposes have to pay income tax on it?

 Are there any income tax issues to be considered in Medicaid Planning?

 Yes.
 If a person withdraws money from an IRA, it is taxable income.
-If a person liquidates certain Bonds, it is taxable income.
-If a person liquidates H Bonds, which have been converted from E or EE Bonds, it generates taxable income.
+If a person liquidates certain Bonds, the proceeds are taxable income.
+If a person liquidates H Bonds that have been converted from E or EE Bonds, the liquidation generates taxable income.
 If a person withdraws money from an annuity, a portion of the withdrawal is taxable income.
 If a person assigns an annuity, it triggers immediate income tax on the deferred income.
-These are a few of the many examples of events that trigger income tax.
-Carryover basis, step up in basis and tax on the sale of a home are some of the others.
+These are a few examples of the many events that trigger income tax.
+Carryover basis, step-up in basis, and tax on the sale of a home are among others.
 Good Medicaid Planning incorporates good tax planning.

 Can trusts be used for Medicaid asset transfer purposes?